 Substitutes for Scandinavian Light and Dark Syrup

 Light syrup, however, really doesn't have a good U.S. equivalent.
 It's fairly thin (as syrups go) and sweet, with the distinctive flavor of brown sugar.
-Although you can substitute corn syrup in a pinch.
+You can substitute corn syrup in a pinch.